SkiMoves.com

 Before skiing

-Practice Ski Moves before skiing for the first time to know what to do and when it is time for harder runs
+Get a great start by practice Ski Moves before skiing for the first time to know what to do and how to do it.

-73 percent of experienced skiers ski less than six times a season, but it takes a lot more practice off the slopes to improve
+73 percent skiers ski less than six times a year, it is hard to improve anything with so little practice.

 Lessons

-Lessons with a good instructor provide guidance and feedback, but good instructors can be expensive and hard to find especially at busy times of the season.
-Affordable beginner group lessons can be large and taught by instructors with little experience
+Private lessons with a good instructor provide guidance and feedback, but they can be expensive and hard to find especially at busy times of the season.
+Less expensive beginner group lessons can be large and taught by instructors with little experience, so private lessons are more helpful.

-You can ski more, watch others, and follow good skiers, but you need to know what moves to make
+You can ski more, watch others, and follow good skiers, but it is easier if you know what moves to make.

-Natural moves provide a quick sense of success, but then they slow or limit progress.
-They can make it hard to ski slower, make smaller turns, and ski steep slopes especially when conditions are firm
+Natural moves can provide a sense of success, but then slow or limit progress.
+They can make it hard to ski slower, make smaller turns, and make parallel turns.

 Beyond speed